sheliawolfe/fraze-gacha/README.md

 ## Future Edits
 - positioning of button dots based on screen size
-- solidify media hosting and check it's not breaking
+- solidify media hosting and check it's not breaking*
-- check imported font not breaking
+- check imported font not breaking*
+- update list consistently
-- update list consistently, disable repeats
+- disable repeats
-- update button labels
+- update button labels*
 - check functoining
+- --May the 4th: DO NOT TOUCH.
+UPDATE V1.♾️ All buttons funct

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////